Ultimate Costa Rica 2-week Itinerary

 Day 12 – 13: Uvita

-Visiting Uvita from January – March or July – October?
+Visiting Uvita between January – March or July – October?
 This is the best time to see the majestic humpback whale!
 As a happy coincidence, there is also a beautiful part of the beach called Marino Ballena (whale tail).
 At low tide, this sand passage is created in the shape of a whale’s tail, which is a beautiful thing to see on your 2-week Costa Rica itinerary.

 There are many other things to do in Uvita, whether it’s surf lessons, visiting Uvita Waterfall, or a mangrove tour.
 The mangrove tour is exceptional, providing the opportunity to see tropical birds, crocodiles, and turtles in the protected wetlands.
 Mangroves are also vital for the environment; they protect the shoreline, prevent erosion, and act as a habitat for many animals.